rzgarespo/ubuntu-anonsurf/README.md

-# kali-anonstealth
+# Ubuntu-anonstealth
+NOTE: This only been tested on Ubuntu 22.10 x86_64

-ParrotSec's anonsurf and stealth, ported to work with Kali Linux.
+ParrotSec's anonsurf and stealth, ported to work with Ubuntu Linux.

 ## How to use this repo